LimePoint/opschain-docs/docs/reference/concepts/step-runner.md

 Ensure that you rebuild your custom image after upgrading OpsChain.

-[Contact us](mailto:opschain-support@limepoint.com) if you would like to express your interest in this feature.

 ## API - step runner integration

 When running the step runner, OpsChain includes:

 1. the project's Git repository, reset to the requested revision, in the `/opt/opschain` directory
-2. the project and environment [properties](properties.md) to be used by the step, in the `/opt/opschain/.opschain/step_context.json` file
+2. an `/opt/opschain/.opschain/step_context.json` file, containing the step's project and environment properties along with the current step's context values

-Upon completion, the step will produce a `/opt/opschain/.opschain/step_result.json` file to be processed by the API server, detailing:
+Upon completion, the step will produce an `/opt/opschain/.opschain/step_result.json` file to be processed by the API server, detailing:

 1. any changes to the project and environment [properties](properties.md) the action has performed
 2. the merged set of properties used by the action